Trevor Jobe: Professional

 On November 22, 1997, Jobe was arrested for driving while intoxicated.
 At approximately 3:00 am, Jobe crossed the center line on Milgen Road near Gunboat Drive and wrecked into a 1995 Geo Metro driven by 20-year-old Audry Thomas that contained two other passengers.
 He was suspended by the Columbus Cottonmouths three days later.
-This would be Jobe's second DUI arrest in four months.
+This was Jobe's second DUI arrest in four months.
 Several weeks later, on December 11, Jobe was released from the team.
-It was later found out that the Jay Automotive Group lent Jobe a car, a 1996 Toyota Corolla, despite his history of drunk driving and knowledge of Jobe not having a license.
+It was later found out that the Jay Automotive Group lent Jobe a car, a 1996 Toyota Corolla, despite his history of drunk driving and knowledge that Jobe didn't have a valid license.

-Jobe finished the 1997–98 season with the Flint Generals of the United Hockey League, where he would finish the season with 24 goals in the final 22 games.
-Jobe would reach the finals with the Generals, but would lose to eventual champion Quad City Mallards in seven games.
-Jobe would lead playoff scoring with 11 goals and 7 assists, with a total of 18 points.
+Jobe finished the 1997–98 season with the Flint Generals of the United Hockey League, where he finished the season with 24 goals in the final 22 games.
+Jobe reached the finals with the Generals, but lost to eventual champion Quad City Mallards in seven games.
+Jobe led playoff scoring with 11 goals and 7 assists, with a total of 18 points.